come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

-We'll talk later about community, but I think this is the justification for publishing your code as early as possible: you can get help from early adopters and enthusiasts to validate your system, no only for correctness but also to verify that you are focusing on the right use cases, that you are solving a real problem and building something usable.
+We'll talk later about community, but I think this is the justification for publishing your code as early as possible: you can get help from early adopters and enthusiasts to validate your system, no only for correctness but also to verify that you are focusing on the right user stories, that you are solving a real problem and building something usable.

 A lot has been written about iterative development processes that deliver